Swarm-Systems-Lab/Distributed_localization_DWM1001/README.md

 * **arm-none-eabi toolchain**

-  GNU Embedded toolchain used to compile, link and debug the code for embedded devices.
+  GNU Embedded toolchain used to compile, link and debug code for embedded devices.

 * **OpenOCD**